 Unemployment taxes usually consist of three factors.
 They are the wage base, the range of UI rates, number of schedules.
 Below is an outline of the three:

 - Wage Base – Arkansas has a wage base of $10,000

 - UI Rates – range from 0.30% to 14.30% (which is a high maximum)

-- Schedules – Arkansas has a single rate schedules regarding UI
+- Schedules – Arkansas has a single schedule

-- When you register with the state, you pay a one time fee of $50
+When you register your business with the State of Arkansas, you pay a one-time registration fee of $50

-- Secretary of State of Arkansas website – click here
+Here is a link to the Secretary of State of Arkansas’ website – click here